surveybox-io/SurveyBoxSdk-Android/README.md

 **Java Version:** The SDK is set to use Java version 1.8.
 Make sure that the project is compatible with Java 1.8.

 By ensuring that the project meets the above requirements, you should be able to successfully install and use this SDK in your project.

+#Installation#

+Download the latest Surveybox SDK for Android(https://github.com/surveybox-io/SurveyBoxSdk-Android) and extract the zip.
+This is a ~1.3MB file and might take some time to download.
+Open your existing iOS application Xcode project.

+**Step 1.** In the Project view (usually located on the left side of the IDE), navigate to the "app" module.
+Expand the "app" module by clicking on the arrow next to it.
+Look for a folder named "libs" within the "app" module.

+Copy the .aar file into the "libs" folder of your Android project.
+If the "libs" folder doesn't exist, you can create it manually in the "app" module.

+**Step 2.** Open your project's "build.gradle" file, located in the "app" module.
+It should be under the following path: "app/build.gradle".

+In the "build.gradle" file, locate the "dependencies" block.

+ Add the following line inside the "dependencies" block to include the .aar file

+**implementation files('libs/surveybox-debug.aar')**

+Sync your project by clicking on the "Sync Now" button that appears in the toolbar.
+This action ensures that the new dependency is recognized and properly added to your project.

+After performing these steps, the .aar file will be included in your Android project, and you can use its classes, resources, and other assets in your code.
+Remember to rebuild your project to make sure the changes take effect.